Financial-Times/content-k8s-provisioner/README.md

 ```
 1. Add the new environment to the jenkins pipeline.
 Instructions can be found [here](https://github.com/Financial-Times/k8s-pipeline-library#what-to-do-when-adding-a-new-environment).
 1. Make sure you have defined the credentials for the new cluster in Jenkins.
 1. Create/ amend the app-configs for the [upp-global-configs](https://github.com/Financial-Times/upp-global-configs/tree/master/helm/upp-global-configs/app-configs) repository.
-Deploy the global config to the new environment.
+Build and deploy the global config to the new environment using this [Jenkins Job](https://upp-k8s-jenkins.in.ft.com/job/k8s-deployment/job/apps-deployment/job/upp-global-configs-auto-deploy/)
-1. Restore the config from a S3 backup or synchronize the cluster with an already existing cluster to deploy all the applications using this [Jenkins Job](https://upp-k8s-jenkins.in.ft.com/job/k8s-deployment/job/utils/job/diff-between-envs/).
+1. [Restore](#restore-k8s-config) the config from a S3 backup or synchronize the cluster with an already existing cluster to deploy all the applications using this [Jenkins Job](https://upp-k8s-jenkins.in.ft.com/job/k8s-deployment/job/utils/job/diff-between-envs/).

+Note:
+* If you are re-provisioning a cluster, the restoration of the config from the S3 backup should bring the cluster healthy.
+* If you are creating a new cluster, after the restoration of the config, manual intervention is required for mongodb and kafka.
+Steps are detailed [here](README-app_troubleshooting.md)

 ##  Updating a cluster